Dependent Verification FAQs

 I have misplaced my marriage certificate or a birth certificate.
 How do I obtain a certified copy?

-Marriage certificates and birth certificates may be obtained from the county courthouse that issued the original certificate.
+Marriage certificates may be obtained from the county courthouse that issued the original certificate.
+Birth certificates may be obtained from the Vital Records Office in the state you were born.
 Pennsylvania Health Statistics and Vital Records are available from the Pennsylvania Department of Health.
 Use Web search for other states.

 When will the University request this information from me?